telliott99/MyCrypto/part1/enigma1.rst

     E = P R M L U L^{-1} M^{-1} R^{-1} P^{-1}

-remembering of course, that the rotors ``I.II.III`` advance with each letter, as described above.
+remembering of course, that the rotors ``I``, ``II``, ``III`` may advance with each letter (and one of them always does) as described above.

 I have written a simulator in Python.
-Normally, I don't do much object-oriented programming, but this is a case where rotor objects are an obvious fit.
-Also, the plugboard and reflector can be modeled with the same object, we just never rotate them.
+Normally, I don't do much object-oriented programming, but this is a case where rotor "objects" are an obvious fit.
+Also, the plugboard and reflector can be modeled with the same rotor object, we just never rotate them.
+I draw the line at class inheritance.  :)

 At the end below is the listing for the simulator and its utilities (first version, no rotation).
 But before that, here is the output of a run with the rotors described above but no plugboard: